 Mr. Pastore has been awarded the “Super Lawyer” designation each year since 2011.

-Mr. Pastore’s full biography is available at: https://dsllp.com/attorneys/timothypastore/.
+Mr. Pastore’s full biography is available at: http://dsllp.com/attorneys/timothypastore/.

 Ari Scharg is a Partner at Edelson PC and Co-Chair of the firm’s Case Development and Investigations Group.
 His practice focuses on privacy issues arising from emerging surveillance technologies, including facial recognition applications and beacon tracking programs.
 Ari works closely with the forensic engineers at Edelson’s in-house lab to test Internet of Things devices for information security and privacy vulnerabilities and to litigate complex privacy and technology cases.